-On an average day, I receive hundreds of DMs and emails from teachers who want to change careers.
-In order to best support as many teachers as possible, I’ve created an extensive list of all of the free resources I’ve created to help you take the first steps outside the classroom and into a new career.
+On an average day, the team at Teacher Career Coach receives hundreds of DMs and emails from teachers who want to change careers.
+In order to best support as many teachers as possible, we’ve created an extensive list of the best resources we’ve created to help you take the first steps outside the classroom and into a new career.

 Quick Links: FAQ from Teachers Changing Careers